REASHB/shobhitmediawiki/README.md

 10.php

 # How to use this solution
-Please follow below steps 1
+Please follow below steps one by one

 1. Download the code from public guthub repositiory as zip ands extract to you local folder anywhere.
 2. Create a ADO project in azure devops url is https://dev.azure.com/{orgname]}